PiyumalRathnayake/autonomous-agricultural-ugv/README.md

-# AI_Car — Autonomous Agricultural UGV with Vision-Based Navigation
+# Autonomous Agricultural UGV with Vision-Based Navigation

 An unmanned ground vehicle (UGV) for farming environments that navigates autonomously using a vision-based navigation system.
 The vehicle detects crop areas and navigable paths from camera input and generates its own steering and propulsion commands.